oliverius/logo/docs/part6.md

 and if we run it now we get exactly the same as before, but with the massive difference that now we can play around with the turtle without disturbing the graphics.
 The reason I called it `renderFrame()` instead of something like `draw()` is because what we are really doing is creating a frame of animation like we would do with [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

-I was thinking hard if `requestAnimationFrame` is the way forward here, however since our frames per seconds is going to be small (at the moment we have a frame every 500ms which is 2 frames per second or fps).
-For simplicity and due to the nature of what we are doing (we are not doing any parallax backgrounds or complicated sprites), this is enough.
+I was thinking hard if `requestAnimationFrame` is the way forward here, however since our frames per seconds is going to be small (at the moment we have a frame every 500ms which is 2 frames per second or fps) for simplicity and due to the nature of what we are doing (we are not doing any parallax backgrounds or complicated sprites), this is enough.

 And now, before we start removing the turtle from each frame so we can move it to the next frame instead of having 4 copies simultaneously, let's check how we can rotate our turtle.